 History and Background

-Of all the impressive structures on the National Mall, The Hirshhorn's circular building is a must-see (it's nicknamed "The Brutalist donut", since this is one of the most famous examples Brutalist era).
+Of all the impressive structures on the National Mall, The Hirshhorn's circular building is a must-see (it's nicknamed "The Brutalist donut", since this is one of the most famous examples Brutalist era of architecture).
 The drum-shaped Hirshhorn Museum is designed by award-winning architect Gordon Bunshaft as “a large piece of functional sculpture” according to the museum's website.
 Visitors traverse the curved galleries, with an entire wall of windows looking out into the building's interior courtyard with a fountain.

 The museum opened in 1974, fulfilling Congress's ambition to create a museum of contemporary art as a companion to the National Gallery of Art.
 Financier, philanthropist, and famed collector Joseph Hirshhorn gifted nearly 6,000 works of artwork from his personal museum to establish the museum.
 Under the current leadership of Hirshhorn Museum director of Melissa Chiu, the museum regularly stages buzzy events and acclaimed exhibits, drawing record crowds.
 The Hirshhorn is planning to redesign its sculpture garden, working with architect/artist Hiroshi Sugimoto, who recently redesigned the museum's ground floor.